nsaphra/website_old/content/post/hands.md

 ---

+### Interlude

 I often struggle to sleep.
 I dream that my thumbs fall off.
 I dream that every bone in my hands breaks.
 I dream that my arms break out in open bleeding sores.
 I wake up and the pain remains like an invisible nightmare.

+---

+## Limitations

+The largest concern if you begin to dictate code is that you do not develop a repetitive stress injury in your vocal tract.
+I strongly recommend finding a vocal coach who teaches actors and singers how to protect their voices.
+Speaking quietly can actually cause more damage, hydration is important, and better posture will prevent damage in your voice as well as the rest of your body.
+It is important to take breaks, and you may find talking tiring outside of work.

+Speech recognition technology is not perfect, and the error rate is even higher if you have an unusual accent.
+Furthermore, it may force you to take time off from programming every time you develop a cold or sore throat.
+I live in fear of even minor colds.

+Having a private space to dictate in is essential.
+I was unable to be productive working from home, but as soon as I had a private office I developed momentum on several research projects.
+For a lot of people this is a huge limitation, because of the productivity-destroying, soul-sucking trend towards open offices for all programming work.
+In many countries, large companies will be obligated to provide a space to work in if you are disabled.

+---
+### Addendum

 Life with my disability is not easy, but thanks to [hedonic adaptation](https://en.wikipedia.org/wiki/Hedonic_treadmill) and satisfying work and [hobbies](https://auldreekierollerderby.com/), I am actually very happy.
 If you have recently developed a disability or chronic pain condition, it may feel like you could never adjust to the lifestyle required.
 I promise that you can, given time and effort.
 I encourage other disabled scientists and programmers to reach out to me with any questions they have.